Property Tax Resources · Waller County, Texas

 Waller County is one of the fastest-growing counties in Texas, riding Houston’s suburban expansion west along U.S. 290.
 New master-planned communities, industrial development, and the growth of Prairie View A&M University have transformed this county from rural to rapidly suburban.
 Appraisals have followed, and many landowners are seeing values that exceed what comparable properties actually sell for in a normalizing market.

-Roughly 52% of protests filed in Waller County in 2023 resulted in a value reduction.
+9,199 ARB protests were filed in Waller County in 2024; 64% of protests resolved through the informal process received a value reduction, and 91% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Fast-growing markets are exactly where appraisals tend to run ahead of reality — and where the protest process delivers the most value.
 New construction comps, recent sales data, and condition analysis are all available.
 Use them.

 Official CAD site — appraisal notices, exemption applications, and district contact information.